Do you want to learn from some of the top scientists, theologians and thinkers in the world?

-- Learn with some of the most interesting and dynamic thought leaders on topics like “The Cost of Being Right and the Benefit of Being Wrong in Both Science and Religion,” “Technology and Religion: Remaining Human in a Co-Created World,” and “Mind, Brain and Free Will”
+- Learn with some of the most interesting and dynamic thought leaders on topics like “The Cost of Being Right and the Benefit of Being Wrong in Both Science and Religion,” “Technology and Religion: Remaining Human in a Co-Created World,” and “When Science Heals, When Religion Heals.”

 - Gain new skills for communicating with audiences on challenging, controversial and important subjects.

 - Discover opportunities to work with people in different areas of expertise and different backgrounds, yet who share a common shared set of values and purpose.